 The PPE provides good defense against hazards of toxic exposure, oxygen deficiency, dusting, chemical splashes, steam, water and liquids, flying particles, hot substances, radiation, sharp edges, welding, cutting, grinding, striking against and stepping over objects, glare, personal falls and injury due to falling bodies, noise, scarp cleaning, material handling, the opening of pipelines or any hazardous work, electric shocks, burn and firefighting.

 Many fatal accidents are caused due to these reasons and the use of appropriate PPE can prevent or lessen many of them.

-Limitation of the protection by PPE should be well understood.
-Respirators have limited use for the concentration and time mentioned by the manufacturer. they cannot be used in higher concentration for the longest time.
+The limitation of the protection by PPE should be well understood.
+Respirators have limited use for the concentration and time mentioned by the manufacturer. they cannot be used in higher concentrations for the longest time.

 Similarly, instead of trying to reduce pollution, it is of no use to tell the workers to use PPE only.
 It is always safer to improve the working conditions by engineering controls first.
 Then only the use of PPE may be recommended.
 It is the last line of defense.

 PPE is the last line of defense.
 The first line is to eliminate or minimize workplace hazards.
 PPE cannot eliminate the hazard, it can help eliminate an injury or reduce its severity.